 On their way to a bumper crop and the envy of all who pass, your tomato plants have more than jealous neighbors as admirers.
-Even the healthiest tomatoes (Lycopersicon esculentum) attract tiny white insects intent stealing their nutritious sap.
+Even the healthiest tomatoes (Lycopersicon esculentum), perennials only in U.S. Department of Agriculture plant hardiness zones 10 and 11, attract tiny white insects intent stealing their nutritious sap.
 The bugs' presence is unmistakeable: At the slightest disturbance, they swarm from the leaves in clouds.
 Fortunately, toxic chemicals aren't required to send them packing.

 Meet the Whiteflies